 Digital Desert Library

-A collaboration between the Smithsonian Institute, NMSU's College of Education and teachers across the nation, the Digital Desert Library is an on-line resource guide for everything dealing with deserts.
-Whether you're looking for activities to teach students, or trying to find information using the comprehensive search database, its a great resource to utilize.
+2004: A collaboration between the Smithsonian Institute, NMSU's College of Education and teachers across the nation, the Digital Desert Library was an online resource guide for everything dealing with deserts.
+Whether looking for activities for students, or trying to find information using the comprehensive search database, it was a rich resource for teachers.

 Elk, Land and Knowledge

-Invasive Weeds of the Southwest combined the strength of multi-disciplinary research and community outreach, to evaluate and promote low-cost, community-based approaches to management of invasive plants.
+2003: Invasive Weeds of the Southwest combined multi-disciplinary research and community outreach to evaluate and promote low-cost, community-based approaches to management of invasive plants.

 Seeds of Change

-Seeds of Change is an initiative by the Smithsonian Institute which teaches diversity and history by examining the evolution of agriculture and food throughout the world.
-By providing both educational activities and home projects, students learn about history, different cultures, and applications they can incorporate into everyday life.
+2002: Seeds of Change was an initiative by the Smithsonian Institute to teach diversity and history by examining the evolution of agriculture and food throughout the world.
+By providing both educational activities and home projects, students learned about history, different cultures, and applications they could incorporate into everyday life.

 Just for Kids

-A statewide project to improve New Mexico Extension's capacity to work with at risk families and enhance community projects aimed at strengthening educational opportunities for child care providers and increasing parent education services.
+2001: A statewide project to improve New Mexico Extension's capacity to work with at risk families and enhance community projects, CYFAR aimed at strengthening educational opportunities for child care providers and increasing parent education services.

-CYFERnet's Web site brings together the best, children, youth and family resources of all the public land-grant universities in the country.
-Materials are carefully reviewed by college and university faculty.
-Through CYFERnet you can also interact with your colleagues and share your work nationally.
+In 2001, we produced an early version of this site, now hosted at the University of Minnesota.
+CYFERnet's Web site brought together the best, children, youth and family resources of public land-grant universities.
+Materials were carefully reviewed by college and university faculty.

 Learn more at www.cyfernet.org